Geena Davis: Activism

-Davis is a supporter of the Women's Sports Foundation and an advocate for Title IX, an Act of Congress focusing on equality in sports opportunities, now expanded to prohibit gender discrimination in American educational institutions.
+Davis is a supporter of the Women's Sports Foundation in Downtown Manhattan, New York, and an advocate for Title IX, an Act of Congress focusing on equality in sports opportunities for girls and women.

 In 2004, while watching children's television programs and videos with her daughter, Davis noticed an imbalance in the ratio of male to female characters.
 She went on to sponsor the largest-ever research project on gender in children's entertainment (resulting in four discrete studies, including one on children's television) at the Annenberg School for Communication at the University of Southern California.
 The study, directed by Stacy Smith, showed that there were nearly three male characters to every female one in the nearly 400 G, PG, PG-13, and R-rated movies analyzed.
 In 2005, Davis teamed up with the non-profit group Dads and Daughters to launch a venture dedicated to balancing the number of male and female characters in children's television and movie programming.

-Davis launched the Geena Davis Institute on Gender in Media in 2004, which works collaboratively with the entertainment industry to increase the presence of female characters in media aimed at children, and to reduce inequality in Hollywood and the stereotyping of females by the male-dominated industry.
-For her work in this field she received an honorary Doctor of Fine Arts degree from Bates College in May 2009; and an honorary Oscar, the Academy's Jean Hersholt Humanitarian Award, in 2019.

-In 2011, Davis became one of a handful of celebrities attached to USAID and Ad Council's FWD campaign, an awareness initiative tied to that year's East Africa drought.
-She joined Uma Thurman, Chanel Iman and Josh Hartnett in television and internet ads to "forward the facts" about the crisis.
+Davis launched the Geena Davis Institute on Gender in Media in 2004.
+It works collaboratively with the entertainment industry to increase the presence of female characters in media aimed at children, and to reduce inequality in Hollywood and the stereotyping of females by the industry.
+For her work in the field she received an honorary Doctor of Fine Arts degree from Bates College in Lewiston, Maine, in May 2009; and an honorary Oscar, the Academy's Jean Hersholt Humanitarian Award, in 2019.
+In 2011, Davis became one of a few celebrities attached to USAID and Ad Council's FWD campaign, an awareness initiative tied to that year's East Africa drought.
+She joined Uma Thurman, Chanel Iman, and Josh Hartnett in television and internet ads to "forward the facts" about the crisis.

 Athletics

-In July 1999, Davis was one of 300 women who vied for a semifinals berth in the U.S. Olympic archery team to participate in the Sydney 2000 Summer Olympics.
+In July 1999, Davis was one of 300 women who vied for a semifinals berth with the U.S. Olympic archery team to participate in the Sydney 2000 Summer Olympics.
 She placed 24th and did not qualify for the team, but participated as a wild-card entry in the Sydney International Golden Arrow competition.
-In August 1999, she stated that she was not an athlete growing up and that she entered archery in 1997, two years before her tryouts.
+In August 1999, she said that she was not an athlete growing up and that she entered archery in 1997, two years before the tryouts.